 Professor Calvin Jennings established the CSU Laboratory of Public Archaeology (LOPA) and the Archaeological Repository in the mid-1970s.
 Under the direction of Dr. Jennings and Dr. Elizabeth Morris, LOPA completed hundreds of Cultural Resource Management projects throughout the Northern Colorado region for the US Forest Service, the Bureau of Land Management, and the US Bureau of Reclamation.
 This resulted in a collection of archaeological material that includes thousands of artifacts from over 1,200-recorded archaeological sites and over 800 isolated finds (approximately 700 cubic feet of archaeological material).
 The artifacts include an array of stone tools, ground stone, bone, ceramics, basketry, beads, shell, wood, and organics.
 As well as, historic artifacts from the 19th and 20th centuries such as glass bottles, tin cans, metal, tools, household items, and bullet casings.

 The Repository is also home to the collections excavated during Field Schools facilitated by CSU (approximately 300 cubic feet of archaeological material).
-Professors, Dr. Elizabeth Morris, Dr. Lawrence Todd, and Dr. Jason LaBelle and their students surveyed and excavated several important sites over the years including Roberts Ranch, Fossil Creek, and the Kaplan-Hoover bison bone bed in Larimer County, as well as the Pigg Site Pueblo in Montezuma County.
+Professors, Dr. Elizabeth Morris, Dr. Lawrence Todd, and Dr. Jason LaBelle and their students surveyed and excavated several important sites over the years including Roberts Ranch and the Kaplan-Hoover bison bone bed in Larimer County, as well as the Pigg Site Pueblo in Montezuma County.
 Graduate students doing research and completing theses for their Masters degrees have utilized the field school collections extensively, but there is still much more research to do.

 Along with the archaeological materials in the repository are extensive archival materials, which document the methods of excavation (approximately 300 cubic feet of archival documentation).
 The archival materials include paper documents such as field notes, reports, and artifact catalogs, to name a few.
 Other items include photographs, slides, project notes and inventories.
 It is crucial to preserve this material along with the artifacts so that the methods and provenience remain intact.
 The Repository also houses the archives of former CSU archaeology professors including Dr. Elizabeth Morris, Dr. Calvin Jennings, Dr. Lawrence Todd, and U.S. Forest Service Archaeologist, John Slay.